Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

-Innovation and Planning Iterations provide a regular, cadence-based opportunity every PI for teams to work on activities that are difficult to fit into a continuous, incremental value delivery paradigm.
-These can include:
+Innovation and planning iterations provide a regular, cadence-based opportunity, every Program Increment (PI), for teams to work on activities that are difficult to fit into a continuous, incremental value delivery pattern.
+These may include:

-- Work on technical infrastructure, tooling, and other systemic impediments
+- Work on technical infrastructure, tooling, and other impediments to delivery

-In addition, IP Iterations fulfill another critical role by providing an estimating buffer for meeting PI Objectives and enhancing release predictability.
+IP iterations fulfill another critical role by providing an estimating buffer for meeting PI objectives and enhancing the predictability of PI performance.

-Agile Release Trains typically report that their overall efficiency, velocity, sustainability of pace, and job satisfaction are all enhanced by regular opportunities to “recharge their batteries and sharpen their tools.”
+Agile Release Trains (ARTs) typically report that their overall efficiency, velocity, and job satisfaction are enhanced by regular opportunities to ‘recharge their batteries and sharpen their tools.’

 Allow Time for Innovation

-One of the pillars of SAFe’s Lean-Agile Mindset is innovation, but finding time for free association and innovation in the midst of delivery deadlines can be difficult.
-To this end, many enterprises use IP iterations for research and design activities and hackathons.
-The rules for a hackathon can be simple:
+One of the pillars of the SAFe Lean-Agile Mindset is innovation, but finding time for ideation and change in the midst of delivery deadlines can be difficult.
+To this end, many enterprises use IP iterations for research and design activities such as hackathons.
+There are two simple rules for hackathons:

-1. Team members can work on whatever they want with whomever they want, so long as the work reflects the mission of the company
+- People can work on whatever they want, with whomever they want, so long as the work reflects the mission of the company

-Hackathon learnings routinely make their way into Program Backlogs and thereby help drive innovation.
+The learnings from hackathons routinely make their way into Program Backlogs and often help drive innovation.
 They’re fun, too!

 Dedicate Time to PI Events

-In addition, it’s likely that some just-in-time, last-responsible-moment Program and Value Stream Backlog refinement and Feature and Capability elaboration during this period can significantly increase the productivity of the upcoming planning session.
+Also, it’s likely that some just-in-time, last-responsible-moment program and solution backlog refinement and feature and capability elaboration during this period can significantly increase the productivity of the upcoming planning session.

 Integrate the Complete Solution

-When a complex solution includes hardware and other tangible components that are more difficult to continuously integrate end to end, full integration at the Program Level as well as the Value Stream Level may be feasible only during the IP iteration.
+When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously and full integration may be feasible only during the IP iteration.
 In these cases, it’s just common sense to plan for that.